-The purpose of this document is to provide guidance to Member States1 on the reporting of packaging waste data, pursuant to the requirements laid down in Commission Decision 2005/270/EC as amended by Implementing Decision (EU) 2019/665 establishing the formats relating to the database system pursuant to European Parliament and Council Directive 94/62/EC on packaging and packaging waste [referred to in this document as Decision 2005/270].2 In particular, this guidance highlights important considerations relating to the calculation of packaging waste generated and recycled.
+The purpose of this document is to provide guidance to Member States on the reporting of packaging waste data, pursuant to the requirements laid down in Commission Decision 2005/270/EC.
+In particular, this guidance highlights important considerations relating to the calculation of packaging waste generated and recycled.
 Guidance is also provided to support Member States in the completion of the quality check report (hereafter referred to as the 'quality report').